OUCyf/OUCyf/README.md

 - 🎵 By the way, I'm a big fan of Taylor Swift and Jay Chou!
 - 🎓 Used to be a college student at OUC, but now I'm a USTC Student.
 - 👯 Looking to collaborate on Cloud Compuating about cross-correlation.
 - 🔭 Interested in seismology and DAS.
-Recent focus on ambient noise montoring and imaging.
+Recently focus on ambient noise monitoring and imaging.
 - ✍🏻 I will write my personal thoughts on Programming & Seismology in my Personal Blog...(working)

 <details>